 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non- EU applicants.

-Several modules will apply a blended to readily access international experts via Teams.
-This approach both enhances the diversity of available contributors and also aligns with the courses Eco-code (Programmes planned commitment to improving their environmental performance, sustainability and efforts to reduce carbon footprint) which will be co-created with the student cohort.
-All modules activities and content will be mapped against the 17 UN sustainable development goals to clearly elucidate the relevance of each aspect of the programme.
+Several modules will apply a blended approach to readily access international experts via Teams.
+This both enhances the diversity of available contributors and also aligns with the courses Eco-code (programmes planned commitment to improving their environmental performance, sustainability and efforts to reduce carbon footprint) which will be co-created with the student cohort.
+All module activities and content will be mapped against the 17 UN sustainable development goals to clearly elucidate the relevance of each aspect of the programme.